What are your goals?

 Have you written a SMART goal?

-If you’d like to, feel free to join the conversation and share your goal below.
-Or, wait until after you’ve achieved it and come back and let me know!
+Feel free to join the conversation and share your goal below.
+Or, if you prefer to keep it to yourself, wait until after you’ve achieved it and come back and let me know!

 For more TED Talks on goals, click here.